Abecid/abecid.github.io/_posts/2026-07-28-gpu-systems-for-modern-ai.md

 {% include figure.liquid path="assets/img/blogs/gpu-systems/denoising-budget.svg" mobile_path="assets/img/blogs/gpu-systems/denoising-budget-mobile.svg" alt="With forty milliseconds per denoiser call and two hundred milliseconds of fixed work, twenty calls cost one thousand milliseconds, four cost three hundred sixty, and one costs two hundred forty." caption="Calculated, no overlap: 40 ms/call + 200 ms conditioning, VAE, and output work." width=900 height=356 mobile_width=390 mobile_height=411 zoomable=true avoid_scaling=true %}

-With 40 ms per call and 200 ms of fixed work, reducing $K$ from 20 to 4 changes latency from 1,000 to 360 ms: **five times fewer denoiser calls, but only 2.78× end-to-end speedup**.
+With 40 ms per call and 200 ms of fixed work, reducing $K$ from 20 to 4 changes latency from 1,000 to 360 ms: **five times fewer denoiser calls, but only 2.78× overall speedup**.
 At one call, fixed work accounts for 83% of latency.
 The next useful target may therefore be VAE decoding or output encoding.
 This is the same reasoning used for one kernel, now applied to the entire pipeline: measure the remaining cost after each improvement, and include a quality comparison when changing the sampler.